MicrosoftDocs/customer-insights-pr.sk-sk/ci-docs/audience-insights/export-microsoft-advertising.md

 ## <a name="known-limitations"></a>Známe obmedzenia

-- Do Microsoft Advertising môžete exportovať až 500 000 profilov zákazníkov.
+- Na jeden export môžete exportovať do Microsoft Advertising až 500 tis. profilov.
 - Exportovanie do Microsoft Advertising je obmedzené na segmenty.
-- Export až 500 000 profilov zákazníkov do Microsoft Advertising môže trvať až 10 minút.
+- Exportovanie až 500 tis. profilov do aplikácie Microsoft Advertising môže trvať až 10 minút.

 ## <a name="set-up-the-connection-to-microsoft-advertising"></a>Nastavenie pripojenia do Microsoft Advertising